Marcrasq/IOC-Quick-Check/privacy-policy.md

 ## Data Storage
 - Your browser stores all user data locally
-- We don’t store any user data on our servers
+- We don't store any user data on our servers
-- Chrome’s storage API is used to securely store API keys
+- Chrome's storage API is used to securely store API keys

 ## Data Sharing
 - Only text and indicators selected are shared with VirusTotal for analysis